Tree-Based Methods

 Random Forests

-• Typically choose m \approx \sqrt{p}
+• Typically, we choose m \approx \sqrt{p}.

-Fitting with randomForest
+Fitting with package randomForest

 rf_model <- randomForest(amountPaidOnBuildingClaim ~ ., data = train_set,